You are going to love this easy citrus Pollo Asado recipe. It’s easy to make, has a tangy citrus marinade, and is a completely Paleo recipe.

-Shred them for tacos.
-Serve alongside Spanish rice, or eat them alone.
-Trust me, you will find a way to enjoy them.
+Shred the Pollo Asado for tacos, serve it alongside Spanish rice, or eat them alone.
+Trust me; you will find a way to enjoy this chicken!

 Chicken Breast—is low in fat and cooks fast.
 You can substitute chicken thighs, though cook time will be different.
 I like to butterfly the breast completely open, then finish off the cut to separate each piece to create thin cutlet-size pieces.

 Orange juice—will add a nice orange flavor + sweetness.

 Lime juice—because I like to go crazy with all of the citrus fruits.

 Maple syrup—cuts the sharpness of the acids and adds additional sweetness.

 Plus spices like garlic powder, chili powder, and cumin.